microsoft/pxt/docs/blog/arcade/tilecode.md

 ### TileCode Vision

 TileCode aims to enable children to be creators of video games and not just consumers.
-TileCode leverages the concepts of board games (squares, pieces that move, and rules about legal moves) to bring introduce computational concepts through the medium of video games.
-This allows players to start with simple rules and make their own games and game worlds which can then evolve into more complex sets of rules based on a strong logical/semantic foundation.
+TileCode leverages the concepts of board games (squares, pieces that move, and rules about legal moves) to introduce computational concepts through the medium of video games.

 Users start with a *low floor* as they are able to simply play a game and change one rule or elements of the game world.
-Once familiar with the platform, players are provided with *wide walls* for creating many different types of games or interactive stories.
-Ultimately the platform presents opportunities for *high ceiling* learning activities allowing users to implement more challenging games.
+Once familiar with the application, players are provided with *wide walls* for creating different types of games.
+Ultimately, TileCode presents opportunities for *high ceiling* learning activities allowing users to implement more challenging games.

-With TileCode, we enable the process of game creation to take place on gaming handhelds themselves, rather than tablets/laptops/desktops, using just the **four-way direction pad** and the **A and B buttons** common to most handhelds, as shown above.
+TileCode enables the process of game creation to take place on gaming handhelds themselves, rather than tablets/laptops/desktops, using just the **four-way direction pad** and the **A and B buttons** common to most handhelds, as shown above.
 With TileCode, we’ve already created a variety of retro video games, including Snake, Bejeweled, Pac-Man, Boulder Dash, and Sokoban.

 ### TileCode: Design and Coding